carlostojal/GlossaryGenerator/README.md

 # GlossaryGenerator
-Glossary Generator that uses the DuckDuckGo Instant Answer API to generate a DOCX glossary.
+Glossary Generator that uses the DuckDuckGo Instant Answer API to generate a glossary in formats such as DOCX, JSON, CSV and TXT.

 ## How to use
 * Make sure you have Python 3.x installed.